 Being generous with yourself is one of the hardest things to do.
-When you can see yourself with love and accept who you are, your self-esteem increases.
-You can start out with the positive self-esteem habit of making a list of all your good qualities.
+When you can look at yourself with love and accept who you are, then your self-esteem increases.
+You can start off by making a list of all your good qualities.

 Review the list and add new qualities as you discover them.
 That way each morning you can reread it and modify it as necessary.
 Don’t limit yourself: any quality is important.

 Avoid being a perfectionistYou have flaws just like everybody else.
-The key to having a healthy self-esteem is learning to accept this part of your personality.
+The best way to increase your self-esteem is to learn to accept this part of your personality.
 Trying to eliminate all your defects will only make you unhappy.